Next Chapter

 Properly tracking these costs is crucial for a company’s financial health, as it directly impacts the calculation of profits, the management of taxes, and the overall financial reporting.

-The costs assigned to inventory affect the cost of goods sold (COGS), a key figure that is deducted from revenue to determine a company’s gross profit.
+The costs assigned to inventory directly impact the cost of goods sold (COGS), which companies deduct from revenue to calculate gross profit.
 Gross profit, in turn, influences decisions related to pricing, budgeting, and planning.
 Mismanagement of inventory cost accounting can lead to inaccurate financial statements, which may result in poor decision-making and even legal complications.

 Why Inventory Costing Matters for Your Business